microsoft/coe-starter-kit/coe-cli/docs/help/aa4am/install.md

 ##### -m, --importMethod

-The method to import the managed ALM Accelerator for Advanced Makers into Power Platform environment.
+The method to import the managed ALM Accelerator for Makers into Power Platform environment.

 - **api** - The default option that uses the Power Platform APIs to import the solution and fix Dataverse and custom connectors